-In particular, there are facilities already built or under construction by three developers other than the Company that have been granted provisional licenses by PAGCOR in Entertainment City, two of which have already opened.
-These three other companies similarly partnered with international resorts and gaming companies - Henry Sy's SM-consortium has Melco Crown Entertainment Ltd. of billionaires James Packer and Lawrence Ho (Macau); Tiger Entertainment Resort of Kazuo Okada (Japanese); Enrique Razon's Bloomberry Resorts Corporation.
-In addition, Resorts World Bayshore will be developed in Entertainment City by Travellers' co-licensee, Resorts World Bayshore City, Inc. (RWBCI).
+In particular, there are facilities already built or under construction by three developers other than the Company that have been granted provisional licenses by PAGCOR in Entertainment City, one of which has already opened.
+These three other companies similarly partnered with international resorts and gaming companies - Henry Sy's SM-consortium has Melco Crown Entertainment Ltd. of billionaires James Packer and Lawrence Ho (Macau); Gokongwei group has Tiger Entertainment Resort of Kazuo Okada (Japanese); Enrique Razon's Bloomberry Resorts Corporation In addition, Resorts World Bayshore will be developed in Entertainment City by Travellers' co-licensee, Resorts World Bayshore City, Inc. (RWBCI).